jtl999/ansible-securessh/README.md

 SecureSSH
 =========

-A Ansible role  to be run on a freshly installed server as the root user for locking down SSH and iptables
+An Ansible role to be run on a freshly installed server as the root user for locking down SSH and iptables

 Testing on Debian 8.6 and Ubuntu 14.04 by me